 Students receiving a Faculty, Trustee, Departmental, or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
-Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing, and digital media communication.
+Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing, and film and video arts.

-It is important to submit financial aid applications after January 1st, as appropriate income information becomes available, but by May 1.
+It is important to submit financial aid applications after October 1st, as appropriate income information becomes available, but by May 1.
 Although applications may be filed later, applicants can only receive consideration for remaining available funds.